Pressing seams open or to one side

 I like the flatter appearance of an open seam and do not experience any noticeable bearding.
 My batting of choice these days is Hobbs Heirloom 100% Wool.

-consideration when seams are pressed open.
+One final consideration when seams are pressed open.
 There's no seam allowance to nest.
 But since I'm a pinner anyway, it's work I was already doing.
 If you're NOT

 a pinner, piecing takes longer with open seams.